feitian124/i9n/README.md

 ## feature

 - no need write i18n resource files, use `i9n.Printf` and generate them by one command.
-- support gozero, gin out of box, other frameworks by plugins
+- support [go-zero](https://github.com/tal-tech/go-zero), [gin](https://github.com/gin-gonic/gin.git) out of box, other frameworks by plugins

 ## thanks